FireDevil-dev/FireDevil-dev.github.io/README.md

-# Blockverse - Coming Soon..
+# FireDevil - Coming Soon..
 Just a simple "coming soon" landing page, while I'm still working on the final one.